asnov/Alexey-Novikov/docs/README.md

 If all your answers are «yes» you came to the right person because since 1986 I have over 25 years of IT-experience.
 I have had Microsoft Certified Trained status so I know what to do to get the jobs well done.
 And I have been working in web-development for 12 years.
-Last 5 years I specialising in frond-end development because I like JavaScript.
+Last 5 years I specialising in frond-end development because I like JavaScript and particularly TypeScript.
 I believe it is a language of the future.

 I write the code quickly because I use Angular framework and I love it.